 Tree roots encroaching on the exterior of your home is another sign that there might be a drainage problem causing excess moisture to settle around your property.
 If you notice any tree roots growing near or into cracks in your foundation, it could mean that wastewater has accumulated nearby and the tree roots are trying to access the water underneath.

 In addition, you should also look for tree limbs or other debris accumulating around your foundation because this could allow pests to enter your home and cause damage that would be very difficult to repair.

 If your toilets flush slowly or easily become backed up, it could mean drainage issues.
 This is because the extra moisture in the air created by the drainage problem will often cause clogs and backups in your plumbing system.

 If you are having this issue, contact a plumber to inspect your plumbing and see if there is an issue that needs to be addressed.
 Often, a drainage problem can be the root of these common plumbing problems.

 In addition, you should also keep an eye on your water bills to see if they’re going up unexpectedly.
 This could mean that you have a drainage problem causing excess moisture in your home.

 If you’re seeing any of these signs, it’s important to address the issue as soon as possible.
 Sewage backup can cause extensive damage to your property if left untreated and can also lead to serious health hazards.

-To learn more about the signs of sewage backup in Nampa and the surrounding areas, please contact us at Express Septic Pumping today.
+To learn more about the signs of sewage backup in Nampa and the surrounding areas, please contact us at Express Septic & Drain Cleaning today.
 We provide maintenance, enzyme treatment, drain field services, and septic pumping services.